TrollSkull/ZipCracker/README.md

 options:
-  -h, --help            show this help message and exit --passwfile PASSWFILE, -f PASSWFILE
+  -h, --help            show this help message and exit --wordlist WORDLIST, -w WORDLIST
-                        if you have a password list for bruteforce, you can input using "-f passw.txt" --threads THREADS, -t THREADS
+                        if you have a wordlist list for bruteforce, you can input using "-w wordlist.txt" --threads THREADS, -t THREADS
                         number of instances of python, this will use more CPU, I recommend a maximum of 4 threads
 ```